The Richmond Valley Council Local Government Area (LGA) is supplied by two separate mains water supply sources.

 Richmond Valley Council is responsible for enforcing the water restrictions for all Richmond Valley Council retail water customers.

 Casino and surrounds water restrictions

-If you have any queries regarding the level of water restrictions currently in place in Casino please contact Council’s general enquiries number 6660 0300.
+If you have any queries regarding the level of water restrictions currently in place in Casino please contact Council’s customer service centre on 6660 0300.